What is PRT's economic impact?

 Public transit keeps people employed, sustains local businesses, and supports a stronger, more resilient economy throughout Pennsylvania.

-Key Stats
+Key facts:

-Explore the Data
+Explore the data:

-Use the maps below to explore PRT's spending impacts across Pennsylvania:
+Use the maps below to explore PRT's spending impacts across Pennsylvania.

 By County